ember-learn/guides-source/guides/v3.5.0/routing/query-params.md

 });
 ```

-This behaviour is similar to `link-to`,
+This behavior is similar to `link-to`,
 which also lets you opt into a `replaceState` transition via `replace=true`.

 ### Map a controller's property to a different query param key